 For this pose you can push the foot back and the hand forwards (away from each other).
 You'll have to have to push the hand down slightly to get some friction.

 Then pull the hand back towards the foot and at the same time pull the foot towards the hand.

 One possible variation on the above "reactivation poses" is to do side bend followed immediately by half moon (i.e. side bend to the left and then do half moon with the left foot and left hand on the floor, then do the right side for both poses).
-Then do the triangle front fold followed by the twist.
+Then do pyramid pose followed by twisting triangle.